 Newer equipment called trip saver fuses (in effect a recloser that can be programmed) are now available, and LMUD is considering procuring for certain locations to prevent blown fuses that would normally occur on these fused circuits.
 Elimination of a fuse eliminates a source of ignition even though we clear brush to bare earth in a 20-foot diameter circle around all poles with fuses or other equipment.
-These further limits the potential for a fire to begin at this pole located equipment.
+This further limits the potential for a fire to begin at this pole located equipment.
 Additionally, non-expulsion type fuses contain the shower of sparks and metal that normally vent from a distribution voltage fuse.
 We have evaluated locations for the installation of some of these fuses.
 LMUD intends to purchase and install in the next budget year for evaluation of functionality, feasibility, and availability.
 This will allow the testing for reliability and function at specific locations where they may be of benefit in reducing the potential for fires at these pole top equipment locations.

-LMUD recently completed an upgrade of a SCADA monitoring system to a fully functional SCADA system with integrated controls for substations and reclosers.
-This will allow LMUD to respond to changing circumstances more quickly without needing to send personnel into the field.
+LMUD's SCADA monitoring system is fully functional with integrated controls for substations and reclosers.
+This allows LMUD to respond to changing circumstances more quickly without needing to send personnel into the field.